ComputeCanada/magic_castle/docs/README.md

 #### 10.9.2 Remove fail2ban ssh-route jail

-fail2ban rule that banned ip addresses that failed to connect with SSH can be disabled.
+fail2ban rule that bans ip addresses that failed to connect with SSH can be disabled.
 To do so, add the following line to the variable `hieradata` in `main.tf`:
 ```yaml
 fail2ban::jails: ['ssh-ban-root']
 ```
-This will keep the jail that automatically ban any ip that tries to login as root, and remove the ssh failed password jail.
+This will keep the jail that automatically bans any ip that tries to login as root, and remove the ssh failed password jail.

 Once the line is added, call: